Dudinka: Economy

-Dudinka is a port in the lower reaches of the Yenisei River, accessible to seagoing ships.
 The town is served by the Dudinka Airport.

 Infrastructure

 Near Dudinka there is a 462 m tall radio mast which was formerly used for the CHAYKA radio navigation system.
 It is a grounded mast with a rhombic cage antenna.

+Geography

 Climate

 Despite lying more than two degrees above the Arctic Circle, Dudinka has a subarctic climate (Köppen climate classification Dfc) with short, mild summers and severely cold winters.
-Average high temperature even in May is below freezing and short summer starts in mid June and lasts only 2 months.
+Average high temperature even in May is below freezing and short summer starts in mid June and lasts only 2 months, despite the midnight sun.
 Precipitation is moderate; it falls mostly as rain in summer and mainly as snow throughout the rest of the year.

 Sports and entertainment

 The Taymyr ice arena is the newly built ice hockey, figure skating and curling facility in Dudinka.
 It is the northernmost ice arena in the world that is fit for holding high-level, international events.
 The spectators capacity of the arena is 350 seats.
 The 2017 CCT Arctic Cup took place in the city of Dudinka at the Taymyr ice arena on May 18–22, 2017.
 It was the first-ever international curling tournament among women teams beyond the Arctic Circle.
-The event was held with participation of 8 strongest teams from the northern countries, located at the 69th parallel.
+The event was held with participation of eight strongest teams from the northern countries, located at the 69th parallel.
 Participant teams included Russian National Team, Team Krasnoyarsk, Team Canada, Team USA, Team Finland.
 A wild card from the Organizing Committee was granted to Team Switzerland.
 Since 2017 Dudinka becomes the place where the international Arctic Curling Cup tournament takes place annually.
 The test event for this tournament was TAYMYR CURLING CUP 2016.
 The first-ever curling tournament among men teams beyond the Arctic Circle took place in Dudinka on May 26–30, 2016.
 The tournament was held as a test event for the Arctic Curling Cup.
 Six strongest Russian men teams took part in the event.
 In 2018 Dudinka held the final tour of the international Arctic Curling Cup.
-10 strongest teams, 3 of which were Russian, were competing in double-mixed.
+10 strongest teams, three of which were Russian, were competing in double-mixed.
 Maria Komarova and Daniel Goryachov received bronze medals in this tournament.